Mobius1/xperience/README.md

 * Allows you listen for rank changes to reward players
 * Fully customisable UI
 * Framework agnostic
+* Can be set to utilise QBCore and ESX metadata

 ##### Increasing XP